-Borough of Queenscliffe 2021-2025
+Council Plan Borough of Queenscliffe 2021-2025

-Bellawiyn is the Wadawurrung name for the lands where the Borough of Queenscliffe is located.
+Borough of Queenscliffe Queenscliff & Point Lonsdale, Victoria, Australia Bellawiyn is the Wadawurrung name for the lands where the Borough of Queenscliffe is located.

 Council acknowledges the Traditional Owners of these lands, waters and skies, the Wadawurrung People.